adnanmuhtadi/milestone-project-4/README.md

 #### Step 2 - Create Env.py
 1. Need to install the project requirements from the requirements.txt file.
     - In the terminal, type in `pip3 install -r requirements.txt`
-1. Create a new file in the dictory called 'env.py'
+1. Create a new file in the directory called 'env.py'
     - In the terminal, type in `git touch env.py`
 1. Inside the env.py file you will need to add the following:
 ```